kevinburke/telapi-python/docs/usage/validation.rst

 Telapi requires that your TwiML-serving web server be open to the public.
 This is necessary so that Telapi can retrieve TwiML from urls and POST data back to your server.

 However, there may be people out there trying to spoof the Telapi service.
-Luckily, there's an easy way to validate that incoming requests are from Telapi and Telapi alone.
+Luckily, there's an easy way to validate that incoming requests are from telapi_helper and Telapi alone.

-An `indepth guide <http://www.telapi.com/docs/security>`_ to our security features can be found in our online documentation.
+An `indepth guide <http://www.telapi_helper.com/docs/security>`_ to our security features can be found in our online documentation.

 Before you can validate requests, you'll need four pieces of information